AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/user-management.md

 * Standard
 * Read-Only

 These permissions enable users to perform certain actions or access specific parts of Magento Business Intelligence.
-Here\'s a table of what each permission level can do in Magento Business Intelligence:
+Here's a table of what each permission level can do in Magento Business Intelligence:

 |   | **Admin** | **Standard** | **Read Only** |
 | **Create/manage users** | ✔|   |   |